votungphan/nodejs-express-blog-tutorial/README.md

 ## Features

-This [tutorial](https://github.com/votungphan/nodejs-express-blog-tutorial/wiki) is to aim at the zero-to-hero completion of a Blog Website with following features:
+This [**tutorial**](https://github.com/votungphan/nodejs-express-blog-tutorial/wiki) is to aim at the zero-to-hero completion development of a Blog Website with following features:

 - Node.js, Express with Redis, MongoDB and Eta template stack.
 - Bootstrap v5.0 responsive theme with the offline mode support.